AJWest22/weather-app/weather-app/README.md

 2. When filtering GroupThree there was an issue with the variables not locading and saying objects were undefined.
 This was fixed by rechecking the spelling of the variables/objects, and copying and pasting in the right values, and spellings.

-3. When making the CSS there was an overflow bug in the Group One heading, "Forecast for the Next Five Days".
-There is still a slight overflow, however it was significantly reduced by removing the margin-left on mobile.

-4. I had a few accidents organising the JSON file, I mixed up the days so some were being called twice, and also mixed up the variable names.
+3. I had a few accidents organising the JSON file, I mixed up the days so some were being called twice, and also mixed up the variable names.
 Hence why there are some variable changes as evidenced in the commits of this project.

-5. When calling objects from the JSON file often they came up as undefined, this was normally due to typos, however with the objects in the weather aray such as icon/code/description, the only way to get them to display was through chaining them.
+4. When calling objects from the JSON file often they came up as undefined, this was normally due to typos, however with the objects in the weather aray such as icon/code/description, the only way to get them to display was through chaining them.
 I have discussed this in more detail in the bugs seciton of this README.

 ### CSS Development